Event planning guidelines

 The City of Kelowna has a useful mapping tool that can assist with the creation of your site map.

-Please note for events with activities on the water, it is the organizer's responsiblity to confirm any Transport Canada or Ministry of Transportation requirements and to have adequate safety measures in place.
+Please note for events with activities on the water, it is the organizer's responsibility to confirm any Transport Canada or Ministry of Transportation requirements and to have adequate safety measures in place.
+Please see the Water Section for more information.

 All City of Kelowna Parks are smoke-free.
 Smoking is not permitted in parks as well as all areas within park boundaries inclusive of: access roads, parking lots, walkways, linear parks, beaches, playgrounds, water parks, sport fields, buildings and stadiums.
 E-cigarettes are also prohibited.
 (Parks and Public Spaces Bylaw #10680)